QwenLM/Qwen2.5/docs/source/benchmark/hf_infer.rst

 (Note: we had problems with the statistics of memory footprint of AWQ models on multiple devices and thus we do not report the results.
-Also, the memory footprint of Qwen1.5-14B in the context of 32768 tokens is also inconsistent with our expectation and we don’t report here.)
+Also, the memory footprint of Qwen1.5-14B in the context of 32768 tokens is also inconsistent with our expectation and we don’t report here.
+Additionally, due to the implementation in our HF code, the MoE model runs much slower than expectation.
+Intead, we advise users to deploy the MoE model with vLLM.)